zingazzi/lazydnd/README.md

 **Adding Monsters:**
 1. **Manual**: Press 'm' and enter details (no action support)
 2. **From Monster Panel**: Search monster, press 'a' to add with full stats and actions

+**Saving Throws & Skill Checks:**
+When a monster is added from the Monster panel, you can roll all saving throws and skill checks:
+1. Enter edit mode with `Enter`
+2. Select a monster with ↑↓
+3. Press `s` to open the saving throws popup

+The popup displays:
+- ✅ **All 6 Saving Throws**: STR, DEX, CON, INT, WIS, CHA with correct modifiers
+- ✅ **Proficiency Detection**: Automatically applies proficiency bonuses (marked with ⭐)
+- ✅ **Stealth Check**: If monster has Stealth skill
+- ✅ **Perception Check**: If monster has Perception skill
+- ✅ **Natural 20/1 Highlighting**: Critical successes (green) and failures (red)
+- ✅ **Reroll**: Press `Enter` to reroll all checks
+- ✅ **Close**: Press `Esc` to close popup

+**Example Use Cases:**
+- Fireball spell → Check DEX saves for all monsters
+- Hidden enemy → Roll Stealth check
+- Surprise round → Check Perception against Stealth
+- Hold Person spell → Check WIS save
+- Legendary Resistance → Roll and decide if used

 ---